Skip to contents

 which_spacing

-A character with the name of the index (either `hart` or `hart-brecking`).
+A character with the name of the index (either hart or hart-brecking).
 See silv_spacing_index

 Value

-A list with two tibbles
+an S7 Inventory list with 2 tibbles

 Details